vedanthpadigelwar/extensions-4-every-developer/README.md

 ![Here is how the extension looks](https://github.com/KarenEfereyan/extensions-4-every-developer/blob/master/wappalyzer-extension.png)

-8. Screencastify : This extension helps to capture, edit and share videos in seconds.
+8.Screencastify : This extension helps to capture, edit and share videos in seconds.

 #### <em>Features</em>
 1. 🎥 Record